Interference fit

 An interference fit, also known as a press fit, force fit, or friction fit, is a form of fastening between two tightfitting mating parts that produces a joint which is held together by friction after the parts are pushed together.

 Depending on the amount of interference, parts may be joined using a tap from a hammer or forced together using a hydraulic press.
-Critical components that must not sustain damage during joining may also be cooled significantly below room temperature to shrink one of the components before fitting.
-This method allows the components to be joined without force and produces a shrink fit interference when the component returns to normal temperature.
+Heating the outer part, or cooling the inner part may be used to shrink the inner part relative to the outer part.
+This method allows the components to be joined with less or no force and produces a shrink fit interference when the component returns to normal temperature.
 Interference fits are commonly used with aircraft fasteners to improve the fatigue life of a joint.

 These fits, though applicable to shaft and hole assembly, are more often used for bearing-housing or bearing-shaft assembly.
 This is referred to as a 'press-in' mounting.